 California, like most states, employment is an “at-will.”
 Employment “at-will” means that Employers can fire Employees without cause.
 That does not mean, however, that Employers can terminate Employees for illegal reasons.
 If you have been fired from your job or believe that your job is in jeopardy, it is important to talk to a lawyer as soon as possible.

-At Anticouni & Associates, we take pride in providing quality legal representation and client service in all types of employment matters.
+At Anticouni & Ricotta, we take pride in providing quality legal representation and client service in all types of employment matters.
 Based in Santa Barbara, we represent Employees throughout the Central Coast.

 What Is Wrongful Termination?